FrenkelS/Doom8088/README.md

 ![Doom8088](readme_imgs/doom8088.png?raw=true)

 Doom was originally designed in 1993 for 32-bit DOS computers with 4 MB of RAM.
-It's written mostly in C code with very little assembly code.
+It's mostly written in C code with very little assembly code.
 It has been ported to all kinds of systems.
-Usually these systems are 32-bit or more.
+Usually these systems are 32-bit or more and have a flat memory model.

 Doom8088 is a port for PCs with a 16-bit processor like an 8088 or a 286.
 It's based on [GBADoom](https://github.com/doomhack/GBADoom).
 Download Doom8088 [here](https://github.com/FrenkelS/Doom8088/releases).